openstack-archive/senlin/doc/source/developer/policies/affinity_v1.rst

   resize a cluster.
 The policy will try to parse the raw inputs if no other policies have done this.

+- ``NODE_CREATE``: an action originated from a node creation RPC request.
+  The policy is capable of processing the node associated with this action.

 The policy will be checked **BEFORE** any of the above mentioned actions is executed.
 When the action is ``CLUSTER_RESIZE``, the affinity policy will check if it is about the creation of new nodes.
 If the resize request is about